yngtodd/notes/on_being/LivingWithQuestions_Conversations.rst

 * Conversation, done well, strengthens relationship.

-* Good conversations has good questions in it.
+* Good conversation has good questions in it.
 It has really searching questions in it.
   It has genuine curiosity.